-Most poodle skin problems result from an underlying hereditary illness.
+Most poodle skin problems result from an underlying hereditary illness, such as sebaceous adenitis or Cushing's disease.
 After your vet diagnoses the disease causing the skin issues, systemic treatment can begin.
-Certain poodle skin problems appear primarily in just one of three breed sizes -- toy, miniature and standard, with the latter especially vulnerable to skin disorders.
+Certain poodle skin problems appear primarily in just one of three breed sizes—toy, miniature, or standard, with the latter especially vulnerable to skin disorders.

-Hypothyroidism, which occurs when the thyroid glands no longer produce sufficient hormone, is common in the breed.
-Symptoms often include skin problems, especially thickening or changes in pigment, excessive dryness and hair loss.
-Other symptoms include lethargy, constant hunger and cold intolerance.
-Fortunately, once diagnosed via a blood test, a daily thyroid pill -- required for life -- takes care of the condition.
+Hypothyroidism, which occurs when the thyroid glands no longer produce sufficient amounts of hormone, is common in the breed.
+Symptoms often include poodle skin problems, especially thickening or changes in pigment, excessive dryness, and hair loss.
+Other symptoms include lethargy, constant hunger, and cold intolerance.
+Fortunately, once diagnosed via a blood test, a daily thyroid pill—required for life—takes care of the condition.

 Pyoderma poodle skin problems

 Pyoderma in poodles usually occurs because of underlying hypothyroidism or Cushing's disease.
 Pyoderma, or "pus in the skin," consists of three basic types.
 The surface pyoderma, also known as a hot spot, causes itching and the affected area usually smells bad.
 Superficial pyodermas resemble large pimples or boils, while deep pyodermas actually drain pus.